alextselegidis/easyappointments/README.md

 ## About

-**Easy!Appointments** is a highly customizable web application that allows your customers to book appointments with you via the web.
+**Easy!Appointments** is a highly customizable web application that allows customers to book appointments with you via a sophisticated web interface.
 Moreover, it provides the ability to sync your data with Google Calendar so you can use them with other services.
-It is an open source project and you can download and install it **even for commercial use**.
+It is an open source project that you can download and install **even for commercial use**.
-Easy!Appointments will run smoothly with your existing websitSe, because it can be installed in a single folder of the server and of course, both sites can share the same database.
+Easy!Appointments will run smoothly with your existing website as it can be installed in a single folder of the server and of course share an existing database.

 ## Features

-The project was designed to be flexible and reliable so as to be able to meet the needs of any kind of enterprise.
-You can read the main features of the system below:
+The application is designed to be flexible enough so that it can handle any enterprise work flow.

-* Full customers and appointments management.
+* Customers and appointments management.
-* Services and service providers organization.
+* Services and providers organization.
-* Workflow and booking rules.
+* Working plan and booking rules.
 * Google Calendar synchronization.
 * Email notifications system.
-* Standalone installation.
+* Self hosted installation.
 * Translated user interface.
 * User community support.